customAppsGraybar/custom-widgets-examples/README.md

 This widget can be used to display the weather at the current time or a fixed date in the future for an individual city.
 To show the weather the city (optional with country code) needs to be added in the widget configuration.

-More information about custom widgets can be found here:
+More information about Staffbase custom widgets can be found here:
 [Custom Widget Documentation](https://developers.staffbase.com/guide/customwidget-development)